drigomedeiros/dehsmarket-backend/README.md

 # Welcome to Deh's Market Backend!

-Inspired on https://github.com/dehcastro/dehsmarket project, created to help people to facilitate TDD sessions, I resolved to create the Deh's market backend to help people to facilitate BDD sessions.
+Inspired on [https://github.com/dehcastro/dehsmarket](https://github.com/dehcastro/dehsmarket) project, created to help people to facilitate TDD sessions, I resolved to create the Deh's market backend to help people to facilitate BDD sessions.

 ## Where we are

-At this point of the project, Features Written tag, all we have is the features of our backend specified.
+At this point of the project, Features Written tag, all we have is the specified features of our backend.
 Feel free and comfortable to implement the feature as you want.

 ## Project